Free Writing Tool

-Generate a brand-led article draft in minutes
+Generate an article draft with your brand perspective in minutes

-• Free to use
+• Free trial available

 • SEO-friendly draft structure

-• Fast first draft for content teams
+• Ideal for content teams to draft quickly

-Turning this draft into publish-ready content
+Turn this draft into publishable content

 1. Step 1

-Enter the minimum writing context
+Enter the core writing inputs

 2. Step 2

-Generate the article direction and first-draft skeleton
+Generate the article direction and draft skeleton

 Based on your input, the system suggests a title, article structure, opening paragraph, and core arguments.